-Metropolitan areas account for 84 percent of the U.S. population and more than 85 percent of employment, income and production of goods and services (source: U.S. Conference of Mayors, July 2012).
-Growing congestion and poor travel reliability, along with deteriorating infrastructure, threaten the ability of regions and the nation to compete globally.
-Metropolitan regions must play a stronger role in the nation's transportation programs, both in the authority to direct investment and demonstrate accountability for the system's performance.
-DRCOG supports transportation legislation that addresses metropolitan mobility and accessibility issues, specifically with consideration for the following:
+Metropolitan areas account for 85.7 percent of the U.S. population and more than 90 percent of employment, income, and production of goods and services (source: U.S. Conference of Mayors, Jan.
+20, 2016).
+Growing congestion and reduced travel reliability, along with deteriorating infrastructure, threaten the ability of regions and the nation to compete globally.
+Metropolitan areas must play a stronger role in the nation's transportation programs, both in the authority to direct investment and demonstrate accountability for the system's performance.